Buying and Selling

 Compare services and costs, check reviews, and choose your conveyancer

-A professional conveyancer will undertake vital parts of the buying and selling process, including the exchange of contracts, the transfer of property ownership, perform property searches, and pay Stamp Duty on your behalf.
-A property is one of the biggest investments you'll likely make, so it's vital that the somewhat complex process is performed correctly.
+A professional conveyancer will undertake vital parts of the buying and selling process.
+This includes the exchange of contracts, the transfer of property ownership, performing property searches, and paying Stamp Duty on your behalf.
+A property is one of the biggest investments you'll make, so it's vital that the somewhat complex process is performed correctly.

 A licensed Conveyancer or Conveyancing Solicitor will deal with all aspects of the legal paperwork involved when selling or buying your home.

-Conveyancing is a fully regulated industry, meaning you should expect absolute professionalism at all times from your Licensed Conveyancer or Property Solicitor.
-Fully insured, a specialist in property law will guide you through the buying and selling process professionally and efficiently.
+Conveyancing is a fully regulated industry - you can always expect absolute professionalism from your Licensed Conveyancer or Property Solicitor.
+Fully insured, these specialists in property law will guide you through the buying and selling process professionally and efficiently.

 Licensed Conveyancers are closely regulated by the CLC and Conveyancing Solicitors are regulated by the SRA.
-In Scotland solicitors are regulated by the LSS, and in Northern Ireland by the LSNI.
-Each regulatory body ensures only truly professional (and fully insured) practitioners, so you can expect the same high quality customer service from both.
+Conveyancing Solicitors in Scotland are regulated by the LSS, and in Northern Ireland by the LSNI.
+These regulatory bodies accept only truly professional (and fully insured) practitioners, so you can expect the same high-quality customer service.